ossf/criticality_score/cmd/criticality_score/README.md

 1. Spin up a compute instance in GCE with lots of RAM and fast network:
     - Uses GCP's fast/reliable internet connectivity.
     - Reduces latency and costs for querying BigQuery data (and perhaps GitHub's data too).
     - Prevents downtime due to local IT failures.
 1. Shard the input repository list and run multiple instances on different hosts with different GitHub tokens:
     - Ensures work progresses even if one instance stops.
     - Provides additional compute and network resources.
+1. Take a look at `collect_signals` and the `\infra\` for a productionized implementation.

 ### Q: How do I restart after a failure?